Liz Terry

 Nickomo Clarke, Nick Prater, Mamuse, Spell Songs, Sophia Zoe Efthimiou, Emily Roblyn, Dave Camlin, Catherin Pestano, Kate Thomas and Frankie Armstrong.

-We would also like to acknowledge the support of a wider team of people based in Stroud who contributed to leading our 2019 Sing For Earth Day event:
+We would also like to acknowledge the support of a wider team of people based in Stroud who contributed to leading our 'in person' 2019 Sing For Earth Day event:

 Jeannie Ireland, Katie Harris, Kate Dineen and Jaine Rose.